apple/pfl-research/docs/source/support/contributing.rst

 The next step is to wait for the CI builds to pass (progress is shown at the bottom of the PR).
 Contributors with admin status may have to kickstart the CI for you.
-Contact us by mentioning Apple team members in the PR or reach out to ``fgranqvist@apple.com``.

 **Checklist for a PR to pass review**